 - The nearest adult deals with small cuts.
-Some cuts should generally be left uncovered to heal after they have been treated with water/antiseptic wipes where appropriate - Where appropriate (for an open cut) a plaster can be applied, once checks have been made to ensure children are not allergic to them.
-Kitchen cupboards in staffroom.
-Children over seven years of age should always be asked if they can wear plasters BEFORE one is applied. - Any first aider can treat more severe cuts, but a fully trained first aider must attend the patient to give advice.

-ANYONE TREATING AN OPEN CUT SHOULD USE RUBBER GLOVES.
+Some cuts should generally be left uncovered to heal after they have been treated with water/antiseptic wipes where appropriate - · Where appropriate (for an open cut) a plaster can be applied, once checks have been made to ensure children are not allergic to them. (document on staffroom kitchen cupboard) Children over seven years of age should always be asked if they can wear plasters BEFORE one is applied. - · Any first aider can treat more severe cuts, but a fully trained first aider must attend the patient to give advice.
+WHEN TREATING AN OPEN CUT, RUBBER GLOVES SHOULD BE WORN.